Leon Lavington: Death and legacy

-Leon, Sr. died of a heart attack on December 13, 1961, in Denver, Colorado at age 72.
+Leon, Sr. died on December 13, 1961, in Denver, Colorado at age 72.
 He and his wife are buried in the Fairmount Cemetery (Denver, Colorado).
 Lavington Park is named in his honor.

 Family

 His son, Leon Edward Lavington, Jr., was a former City Councilman and Mayor of Flagler.
 Leon Jr.

 was a track star and lettered in football at Denver's East High School.
 Later, he lettered in football at the University of Colorado at Boulder in 1935, 1936, and 1937 (#17, Defensive End).
-He played in the University's first “bowl” game appearance, during the 1938 Cotton Bowl Classic against Rice University.
+He played in the university's first “bowl” game appearance, during the 1938 Cotton Bowl Classic against Rice University.

 In 1938, Leon Jr. and teammates, United States Supreme Court Justice “Whizzer” Byron White (succeeded by Ruth Bader Ginsburg), and Gene Moore, were drafted by the National Football League (NFL).
 They were the first players in the history of the University of Colorado to have been drafted.
 Leon Jr. was the first End position selected from CU Boulder; he was chosen by the Chicago Cardinals (Draft: Round 8, #65 Overall, End Position).

 Leon Jr. worked alongside his friend, Joe "Awful" Coffee, Colorado Sports Hall of Fame inductee Joseph Rutkofsky Coffee, before his death in 1959 at the age of 42.
 He is buried alongside his wife, Louise (Brourink) Lavington, at the Olinger Crown Hill Cemetery in Wheat Ridge, Colorado.
 Their son, Leon Lavington III, graduate CU Boulder in 1974.

-The Lavington family continue the multi-generational tradition as CU Boulder alumni, and engaging in public service throughout Colorado, including the Colorado Department of Education and civil servant positions within Colorado's 4th congressional district.
+The Lavington family continue the multi-generational tradition as CU Boulder alumni, and engage in public service throughout Colorado, including the Colorado Department of Education and civil servant positions within Colorado's 4th congressional district.